What does ALTCS Stand for?

 While the information provided here gives you a general overall understanding of the ALTCS application approval process and proceedings, there is a multitude of facets concerning your current situation, which can only be identified by an experienced professional.

-There is not a one size fits all scheme, and it is imperative that you consult a Certified Medicaid Planner™ or elder law attorney with extensive ALTCS experience before or at the time of application.
+There is not a one size fits all scheme, and it is imperative that you consult a Certified Medicaid Planner™ or elder law attorney with extensive ALTCS experience before or at the time of application so that they can help you to meet ALTCS Requirements.

 When approached correctly, ALTCS may be the perfect assistance program to cater to your needs.
 However, without paying attention to all the legal criteria and conditions involved, you may end up depriving yourself of the potential benefits you could have otherwise received or needlessly lose or significantly reduce your assets.

-To prevent this from happening to you, contact us at Care Funding Solutions.
+To prevent this from happening to you, contact us at Care Funding Solutions so that we can help you out for meeting ALTCS Requirements.

 First and smartest way to use some of your countable assets is to hire a Certified Medicaid Planner